-Host home and shared living may be appropriate services for individuals with intellectual or developmental disabilities who need residential supports found in non group home settings.
-In these situations, Hands of Heartland ensures our clients have access to caring, well trained providers in either a host home or shared living arrangements.
+Shared Living may be appropriate services for individuals with developmental disabilities who need residential supports found in non-group home settings.
+Hands of Heartland ensures individuals receiving our services have access to caring, well-trained providers in these shared living accommodations.

-In order to better support our clients and provide them with living arrangements suited to their individual needs, Hands of Heartland’s comprehensive residential habilitation services group has recently worked to expand our focus on our Host Home and Supported Living Arrangement services.
+In order to better support people receiving our services and provide them with living arrangements suited to their individual needs, Hands of Heartland’s has recently worked to expand our focus on our Shared Living Services.
 Let’s explore some of the benefits these programs provide and how you can get involved.

-The Host Home and Shared Living Services provide a balanced living arrangement for individuals who are seeking more independence in their living situation in order to support future community integration, but still might require the one-on-one support of our professional care-givers.
-This service is part of our broader Residential Habilitation service, where we help match our residents to the appropriate level of assisted living to match their personal needs.
+Shared Living Services provide a balanced living arrangement for individuals who are seeking more independence in their living situation in order to support future community integration but still require support from our professional caregivers.
+This service is part of our broader Residential Habilitation Service, where we help match people receiving our residential services to the appropriate level of assisted living that meets their personal needs.

-If you want to be considered for our Host Home and Shared Living Services program, reach out to us directly to learn more about the unique benefits of becoming a subcontracted service provider through Hands of Heartland, including and the contractual terms and conditions of the position.
+If you want to be considered for our Shared Living Services program, reach out to us directly to learn more about the unique benefits of becoming a subcontracted service provider through Hands of Heartland and the contractual terms and conditions of the position.

-Hands of Heartland has proudly supported the adult community with physical and intellectual disabilities of Nebraska since 1998.
-Our mission is to offer these individuals the necessary resources to become successful, contributing members of the community with programs and services designed around our three core principles: integrity, transparency, and respect.
-We bring the focus of care down to individual needs and make sure that we support our clients with a staff of highly-trained and compassionate professional caregivers.
-If you want to get involved with this amazing community or learn more about our services, which range from residential services to supported employment and community services, send us a message.
+Hands of Heartland has proudly supported people with developmental disabilities in Nebraska since 1998.
+Our mission is to offer individuals the necessary resources to become successful, contributing members of the community with programs and services designed around our three core principles: integrity, transparency, and respect.
+We bring the focus of care down to individual needs and make sure that we support individuals with a team of highly trained, compassionate, and professional caregivers.
+If you want to get involved with this amazing community or learn more about our services, which range from residential services to supported employment, send us a message.
 We can’t wait to meet you!